cross-seed/cross-seed.org/docs/tutorials/data-based-matching.md

 :::

 1. Set up linking as described in the [linking tutorial](linking.md).
+While not required, it's highly recommended to keep the matches separate from your data.
+This is also necessary for step 2.

 2. If you are trying to cross-seed data that has been renamed or whose names don't match standard torrent release naming schemes, set your